PostHog/posthog.com/contents/blog/the-posthog-array-1-30-0.md

 ### Fully revamped recordings

-The recordings playback experience just got a lot better.
-From significant performance improvements (you'll no longer need to wait for the entire recording to load), to a brand new playback interface.
+The recordings experience just got a lot better.
+We added a new recordings tab that allows you to filter and search across multiple days (replacing the [old sessions tab](/blog/sessions-removal)).
+Once you've found the recording you want to watch, there's a brand new player experience that loads much faster and overlays events on the seekbar.
 Find the right spot in a recording quickly and understand better what your users are doing.

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_30_0-recordings.png" alt="Screenshot of new recordings playback experience" />